makersacademy/chitter-challenge/README.md

 As a maker
 So that I can see what others are saying
-I want to see all peeps in reverse chronological order
+I want to see all peeps in reverse chronological order - done

 As a maker
 So that I can better appreciate the context of a peep